ikkentim/SampSharp/notes.md

 -Usage guide
 -Benchmark testing

+Misc:
+-Look if MenuColumn/MenuRow should be a struct

 Mono features to look forward to:
 -Implementation of AttributeTargets.Parameter
  When this is implemented ParameterAttribute instances (command system) can be atached to